PhilipRuthig/EMtools/README.md

 ![Visualization of raw, predicted and final segmentation](https://i.imgur.com/hX9HMJN.jpeg)

 ## Intro
 This collection of scripts is meant to be used to preprocess, segment, and analyze 2D TEM images of myelinated fibers.
 It is very much a work in progress and bugs are expected.
-Nevertheless, the pipeline usually runs well and delivers (imo) satisfactory results.
 The scripts in this repository are meant to be used in conjunction with the Uni-EM installation on the Höllenmaschine 2.0 (Room 2101) of the Paul Flechsig Institute in Leipzig.

 The whole analysis pipeline consists of four core steps, including an optional validation step:
   1) Preprocessing.
 This step applies a filter to your raw images, enhancing the local contrast while keeping details.